prajwalch/path_module/README.md

 Don't use this module instead use original [dirname](https://www.man7.org/linux/man-pages/man3/basename.3.html) and [basename](https://www.man7.org/linux/man-pages/man3/basename.3.html).
 This module is just a shit and doesn't handle the path properly.

-File name and extension parsing functionality are removed because it was difficult to distinguish between a hidden dir (ex: .git) and filename.
+File name and extension parsing functionality are removed because it's difficult to distinguish between a hidden dir **(ex: .git)** and filename.
 Their code are not completely removed only commented.
-So if still you want use that functionality uncomment and use that.
+So if still you want use that functionality uncomment and use it.

 ## Building
 If you want to use this on your project just place `path.c` and `path.h` then compile it along with your project.
 But if you want test it before using it on your project clone this repo and their is a `Makefile` from where you can compile the source and test file together.